Ir-B/preprocessing/README.md

-# preprocessing
-Preprocessing of the text in a database with class attribute and text attribute Function ('proprocessing') for preprocessing the text in a database with class attribute and text attribute.
-It can be executed from the Terminal.
+Function ('proprocessing') for preprocessing the text in a tsv database consisting of a class attribute and a text attribute.
+The details for the preprocessing are given as comments in the script.
+The program can be executed from the Terminal.
 A supplementary function ("try_regex") is provided to help you adapt the regex used in the preprocessing function.